nagalpooja/StoreManagementSystem/README.md

 -   **User-Friendly Interface**: WPF provides an intuitive and visually appealing user interface.
 -   **Data Persistence**: Utilizes Entity Framework Core for efficient and reliable data storage.

-### Roadmap

-The project roadmap outlines future enhancements and features planned for the Store Management System.
-The current focus includes:

-- [ ] Cash register for mirroring the actual cash in the actual register

-Integration of additional reporting features.
-Enhanced user authentication and authorization mechanisms.
-Performance optimizations and code refactoring.
-Contribution
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.